R-Anurag/Flappy-Bird-Game/README.md

 ## Introduction

-The Flappy Bird Game is a pixelated adventure where you guide a determined bird through a maze of treacherous pipes.
+The Flappy Bird Game is a ~~pixelated~~H<sub>what is this?
+2015? lol</sub>O adventure where you guide a determined bird through a maze of treacherous pipes.
 Tap, flap, and aim for the high score!
 Oh, and don`t miss out on hoarding up a lot of bird-currency.
 They let you free a lot of caged birds to fly around with! 🌟🎮

 ## Installation